 Key Dates

-28 October 2020 - FDA 'non-agreement' on clinical study design deemed inside information; never publicly disclosed.
+- FDA 'non-agreement' on clinical study design deemed inside information; never publicly disclosed

-Post-20 January 2025 - Appeal lodged by Pharnext, Cohen, and Solomon to Paris Court of Appeal (ongoing).
+20 January 2025; - Appeal lodged by Pharnext, Cohen, and Solomon to Paris Court of Appeal (ongoing)

 Compliance Impact

 Urgency: Medium – This is a specific enforcement (not a new rule), but it signals heightened AMF scrutiny on biotech disclosures amid investor sensitivity to approval news; delays in similar cases could trigger investigations/fines up to 15% of turnover or €15M.
-Matters for listed firms with pipelin
+Matters for listed firms with pipeline dependencies, as it exemplifies director accountability and market-wide deterrence post-MAR implementation.

 All Firms